What to expect

 Recruiter screen

-This round is typically a 20- to 30-minute phone or video conversation.
-You’ll usually be assessed on resume fit, interest in CVS Health, compensation expectations, work authorization, location preferences, and whether your background matches the team’s domain.
-Expect straightforward questions about your experience, why you want CVS Health, and whether you’ve worked in healthcare, retail, insurance, or analytics settings.
+A short (roughly 20- to 30-minute) phone or video conversation covering resume fit, interest in CVS Health, compensation expectations, work authorization, and location preferences.
+Expect straightforward questions about your background and whether you've worked in healthcare, retail, insurance, or analytics settings.

 Hiring manager interview

-This is usually a 30- to 45-minute video interview with the manager or a senior manager.
-The focus is on how deeply you understand your prior work, how you frame business problems, and whether you can communicate well with stakeholders in ambiguous environments.
-You should be ready to walk through past models, experiments, forecasting work, or analytics projects and explain why your experience fits the specific CVS team.
+A 30- to 45-minute conversation, usually with the manager or a senior manager.
+The focus is on how deeply you understand your prior work, how you frame business problems, and how well you communicate with stakeholders in ambiguous environments.
+Be ready to walk through past models, experiments, forecasting work, or analytics projects and explain why your experience fits the team.

 Technical coding round

-The coding round is often 45 to 60 minutes and commonly happens in a live shared editor such as CoderPad.
-This round usually tests SQL fluency, Python or Pandas problem solving, and your ability to reason aloud while working under time pressure.
+Often 45 to 60 minutes in a live shared editor (such as CoderPad).
+This round tests SQL fluency, Python/Pandas problem solving, and your ability to reason aloud under time pressure.
 Expect fast-moving SQL questions involving joins, aggregations, CTEs, window functions, and query debugging, sometimes alongside Python data wrangling or basic statistical interpretation.

 Second technical or domain round

-This round usually lasts 30 to 60 minutes and is often led by a senior or lead data scientist.
-The goal is to evaluate your statistical maturity, machine learning judgment, and ability to turn business needs into analytical formulations.
-Depending on the team, this can include causal inference, experimentation, model selection, feature design, performance interpretation, or optimization concepts for pricing and assortment-focused roles.
+Typically 30 to 60 minutes, often led by a senior or lead data scientist.
+The goal is to evaluate statistical maturity, machine learning judgment, and your ability to turn business needs into analytical formulations.
+Depending on the team, this can include causal inference, experimentation, model selection, feature design, performance interpretation, or optimization concepts for pricing- and assortment-focused roles.

 Business case or product analytics round

-This round is typically 30 to 45 minutes and is often conversational rather than heavily coded.
-You’ll usually be asked to structure an ambiguous CVS-related problem, choose the right metrics, identify the data you would need, and explain how you would measure impact.
+Usually 30 to 45 minutes and more conversational than coding-heavy.
+You'll likely be asked to structure an ambiguous, CVS-relevant problem: choose the right metrics, identify the data you'd need, and explain how you'd measure impact.
 Common themes include medication adherence, fraud detection, forecasting, personalization, member outcomes, and store or merchandising decisions.

 Behavioral or final panel

-The final round is usually 30 to 60 minutes and may be a single interview or a panel.
-Interviewers are typically assessing collaboration style, ownership, leadership, and alignment with CVS Health’s mission and values.
+Usually 30 to 60 minutes, sometimes a single interview and sometimes a panel.
+Interviewers assess collaboration style, ownership, leadership, and alignment with CVS Health's mission and values.
 Expect questions about stakeholder influence, conflict resolution, working with messy data, prioritizing competing needs, and why healthcare impact matters to you.

 What they test

-Domain translation is another major differentiator.
-Interviewers often want to see whether you can take an ambiguous problem like improving medication adherence, reducing fraud, optimizing assortment, or personalizing outreach and turn it into a measurable analytical plan.
-For some teams, especially pricing, merchandising, or assortment science, optimization concepts can matter nearly as much as classic machine learning.
-You may need to explain objective functions, constraints, trade-offs, and how to scale decisions across many products or stores.
-Across teams, the strongest signal is usually practical judgment: can you choose sensible metrics, work within a regulated or high-stakes environment, and communicate recommendations clearly to business, clinical, or operational partners?
+A major differentiator is whether you can take an ambiguous problem — improving medication adherence, reducing fraud, optimizing assortment, personalizing outreach — and turn it into a measurable analytical plan.
+For some teams (pricing, merchandising, assortment science), optimization concepts can matter nearly as much as classic ML; you may need to discuss objective functions, constraints, trade-offs, and how to scale decisions across many products or stores.
+The consistent through-line is choosing sensible metrics and communicating recommendations clearly to business, clinical, or operational partners.

 How to stand out

-- Show that you understand the specific CVS business unit you’re interviewing for.
-A pharmacy analytics team, an Aetna team, and an assortment optimization team can evaluate very different depth areas.
+- Know the specific business unit.
+A pharmacy analytics team, an Aetna team, and an assortment optimization team can each weigh very different skills.
+Tailor your prep accordingly.

-- Practice live SQL until window functions, CTEs, joins, and debugging feel automatic under time pressure.
-CVS interviews often reward speed and clarity, not just eventual correctness.
+- Make live SQL automatic.
+Drill window functions, CTEs, joins, and debugging until they feel fast under time pressure.
+These rounds often reward speed and clarity, not just eventual correctness.

-- Talk through your reasoning while coding.
-Interviewers commonly evaluate how you communicate trade-offs and assumptions as much as whether you finish the exercise.
+- Narrate your reasoning while coding.
+Interviewers commonly evaluate how you surface trade-offs and assumptions as much as whether you finish the exercise.

-- Prepare one or two strong healthcare-oriented case frameworks.
-You should be able to define the business goal, ask for the right data, choose outcome metrics, and explain how you would measure impact on patients, members, or operations.
+- Prepare one or two healthcare case frameworks.
+Be able to define the business goal, ask for the right data, choose outcome metrics, and explain how you'd measure impact on patients, members, or operations.

-- Emphasize practical modeling judgment over flashy algorithms.
-CVS tends to value solutions that are interpretable, operationally useful, and safe in high-stakes contexts.
+- Lead with practical modeling judgment.
+Favor solutions that are interpretable, operationally useful, and safe in high-stakes contexts over the most sophisticated algorithm.

-- Have concrete stories about ambiguity, messy data, stakeholder conflict, and cross-functional influence.
-These topics come up often in manager and final rounds.
+- Bring concrete behavioral stories.
+Have examples ready on ambiguity, messy data, stakeholder conflict, and cross-functional influence — these come up often in manager and final rounds.

-- Clarify each round’s format in advance when possible.
-Because CVS processes can vary across teams and communication may be inconsistent, confirming whether a round is SQL-heavy, Python-heavy, or domain-focused can give you an edge.
+- Confirm each round's format in advance.
+Because processes vary across teams and communication can be inconsistent, asking whether a round is SQL-heavy, Python-heavy, or domain-focused gives you a real edge.